fire-uxxx/FIReUX/README.md

 10. Review Logs & Debug

-	•	For Firebase Functions logs:
+To check Firebase Functions logs:

 firebase functions:log --only server

+Rationale

+FIReMVP is provided by FIReUX as a low-code starter solution for developers who want to integrate Stripe and Firebase quickly.
+By cloning this project and updating your API keys and configuration details, you’ll have a fully functional one-dollar tipping system integrated with Stripe.
+This project is fully customizable and serves as the foundation for our future applications and tutorials.
+It teaches you how to manage transactions and maintain a database, skills that empower you to build virtually any online application.

+Feel free to test FIReMVP.
+If it works for you, consider sending a tip as a thank-you!
+Visit FIReUX for full documentation, troubleshooting, and additional modules.

 Job List Checklist
 	•	Clone the repository and install dependencies.
 	•	Create and configure the .env file with Firebase and Stripe credentials.
-	•	Ensure config/service-account.json is present.
+	•	Ensure config/service-account.json is present and correctly formatted.
-	•	Update firebase.json with:
+	•	Update firebase.json:
-	•	"site": "todo-my-site"
+	•	Set "site": "todo-my-site"
-	•	Rewrites to direct all requests to your function.
+	•	Configure rewrites to direct all requests to your function.
-	•	Update .firebaserc with:
+	•	Update .firebaserc:

 {
   "projects": {